iofoundry/ontology/core/README.md

 For example, `piece of equipment` is a defined class based on an engineered system or material artifact bearing an `equipment role`.
 This avoids treating every context-dependent industrial use as an intrinsic type.

-## Functions and capabilities
+### Functions and capabilities

-Core distinguishes **designed function** from broader **capability**.
+Core distinguishes designed function from broader capability.
 A `designed function` is a function prescribed by a design specification, while a `capability` represents an ability whose realization is of interest to an agent.
 Core also defines an `engineered system` as a system deliberately created to have a function.

 Not every capability is a function: an engineered asset may be capable of behavior beyond the purpose for which it was designed.

-**Value:** equipment, systems-engineering, digital-twin, and resource-matching models can represent **designed purpose** separately from **available capability**, supporting more precise knowledge-graph queries and AI reasoning about what an asset is intended to do versus what it can do.
+**Value:** equipment, systems-engineering, digital-twin, and resource-matching models can represent designed purpose separately from available capability, supporting more precise knowledge-graph queries and AI reasoning about what an asset is intended to do versus what it can do.

-## Values, measurement, and process behavior
+### Values, measurement, and process behavior

 Core provides a general `value expression` pattern for representing a value of an entity within a classification scheme or on a quantitative scale.
-Value expressions may be **qualitative, semi-quantitative, or quantitative**.
+Value expressions may be qualitative, semi-quantitative, or quantitative.
 They can represent, for example, a value specified in a design, a value obtained through measurement, a qualitative classification such as `low risk`, or a value generated by a simulation.

 For measured values, Core adds a more specific measurement pattern:

-**thing or attribute measured → measurement process → measurement information → measured value expression**
+thing or attribute measured → measurement process → measurement information → measured value expression

 This keeps measurement-specific semantics distinct while allowing the general value-expression pattern to be used independently of measurement.

-Core also distinguishes a **process profile**, which captures time-varying process behavior, from a **process characteristic**, which summarizes the process as a whole.
+Core also distinguishes a process profile, which captures time-varying process behavior, from a process characteristic, which summarizes the process as a whole.

 Examples: